MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/dependency-resolution.md

 In each platform project, the `PhotoPicker` class implements the `IPhotoPicker` interface using platform APIs.
 For more information about these dependency services, see [Picking a photo from the picture library](~/xamarin-forms/app-fundamentals/dependency-service/photo-picker.md).

-On all three platforms, the `PhotoPicker` class has the following constructor, which requires an `ILogger` argument:
+On iOS and UWP, the `PhotoPicker` classes have the following constructor, which requires an `ILogger` argument:

 ```csharp
 public PhotoPicker(ILogger logger)